 Barbecuing is the best!
 There’s nothing better than striking out into the yard to enjoy the weather and some delicious food.

-A good misting fan will keep the heat from driving you back indoors, so as long as you wear plenty of sunscreen, the feast can go on!
+A good misting fan will keep the heat from driving you back indoors, so as long as you wear plenty of sunscreen and stay hydrated, the feast can go on!

 We have rated the products on our list, but it’s all subjective, and we like to think they’re all amazing misting fans, each perfect in their own right for different applications.

-So, was there anything in our list that appealed to you?
+So, was there anything on our list that appealed to you?